tarantool/metrics/doc/monitoring/api_reference.rst

         Records a new value in a summary.

         :param number        num: Value to put in the data stream.
-        :param table label_pairs: Table containing label names as keys, label values as values (table).
+        :param table label_pairs: A table containing label names as keys, label values as values (table).
                                   A new value is observed by all internal counters with these labels specified.
                                   Label ``"quantile"`` are not allowed in ``summary``.
                                   It will be added automatically.
                                   If ``max_age_time`` and ``age_buckets_count`` are set,
-                                  observed value will be added to each bucket.
+                                  the observed value will be added to each bucket.

     ..  method:: collect()